-Assistant or Associate Professor of Mathematics
+Visiting Assistant Professor of Mathematics

 Special Application Instructions Applicants must apply online at https://jobs.wm.edu.
-Submit a curriculum vitae, a cover letter including a statement describing previous professional experience or future plans (or both) that demonstrate a commitment to diversity and inclusion, and a statement of research and teaching interests.
-You will be prompted to submit online the names and email addresses of at least three references (with one evaluating teaching) who will be contacted by the system with instructions for how to submit a letter of reference.
-For full consideration, submit application materials by November 1, 2017.
+Submit a Curriculum Vitae, a cover letter including a statement describing previous professional experience or future plans (or both) that demonstrate a commitment to diversity and inclusion, and a statement of research and teaching interests.
+You will be prompted to submit online the names and email addresses of three references who will be contacted by the system with instructions on how to submit a letter of reference.
+For full consideration, submit application materials by the review date, June 4 2021.
 Applications received after the review date will be considered if needed and the position will remain open until filled.
 Information on the degree programs in the Department of Mathematics may be found at www.wm.edu/as/mathematics William & Mary values diversity and invites applications from underrepresented groups who will enrich the research, teaching and service missions of the university.
 The College is an Equal Opportunity/Affirmative Action employer and encourages applications from women, minorities, protected veterans, and individuals with disabilities.
 William & Mary conducts background checks on applicants for employment.

 The Mathematics Department dates back to the original Charter of the College.
 Mathematics was represented by one of the six Masters or Professors, and when the full faculty was assembled in 1729, the original masterships were in Divinity, Philosophy, Oriental Languages, Mathematics, the Grammar School and the Indian School.
 The first professor on record was Hugh Jones, who was on the faculty from 1716-1729.
 He is the namesake of the present site of the department: the first floor of Hugh Jones Hall.